The Sonobeat Singles Sleeves

 Rs-107 • 1968 • Single-sided B&W picture sleeve and double-sided B&W picture sleeve

 In summer 1968, Sonobeat recorded an album of material with Johnny Winter's trio, then known simply as "Winter".
 Two tracks, Mean Town Blues and Rollin' and Tumblin' were selected for a stereo single release to build anticipation for Johnny's album, The Progressive Blues Experiment, that Sonobeat planned to release just before Christmas in 1968.
 Winter's pounding blues represented a departure from the rock, psychedelic, and jazz music Sonobeat had recorded and released in '67 and early '68.
 Johnny was one of the most unique musicians producers Bill Josey Sr. and Rim Kelley had worked with, and the Joseys had a hard time deciding which song should be the single's "A" side.
 Those factors led Rim to design a simple sleeve using a Burton Wilson close-up of Johnny, overlaid with the name "Winter" and the Sonobeat logos on the front, and an array of film strips from Burton's photo session with Johnny, with the song titles, release number, and other customary information, on the back.
 As with the other sleeves he designed, Rim used dry transfer lettering applied directly to a print of Johnny's photo.
 Notably, the Winter single marked the debut of Sonobeat's stylized "S" logo.
 Although Rim does not recall designing the back side of the single sleeve, there's sufficient stylistic and technical evidence – including the use of specific type fonts Rim frequently used – to conclude that, indeed, he did.
-There also is sufficient evidence that the Winter single was issued in both a single-sided version (just the front) and in the double-sided version; however, there are no copies of the double-sided version in the Sonobeat archives, and it's quite rare to see the double-sided sleeve show up on eBay or phonograph record auction sites, leading us to believe that the double-sided sleeve appeared on as few as 200 and probably no more than 500 copies of the single.
+There also is sufficient evidence that the Winter single was issued in both a single-sided version of the sleeve (just the front) and in the double-sided version; however, there are no copies of the double-sided version in the Sonobeat archives, and it's quite rare to see the double-sided sleeve show up on eBay or phonograph record auction sites, leading us to believe that the double-sided sleeve appeared on as few as 200 and probably no more than 500 copies of the single.

 Jim Chesnut's About to Be Woman and Leaves